 Program Overview

-This two-year diploma program is designed to allow you to develop a working knowledge of business management and technical skills necessary for small- to medium-sized businesses in the apparel fashion industry.
-The entrepreneurial aspect of this program guides you through the process of developing a comprehensive business plan, which is essential to start a new business or manage an existing business.
-You will gain an understanding of textiles, garment construction, quality criteria and apparel merchandising.
-You will also learn to apply marketing, accounting, financial and other business concepts necessary for the fashion business industry.
+Our two-year Fashion Business Industry diploma program offers a blend of business management and technical skills necessary for small- to medium-sized businesses in the apparel fashion industry.
+This entrepreneurial-focused program will guide you through crafting a comprehensive business plan essential to launching or managing a business.
+You'll gain an understanding of textiles, garment construction, quality criteria and apparel merchandising while learning to apply marketing, accounting, financial and other business concepts essential for thriving in the fashion business industry.

 Full Description